Mariners get to .500, finish off two-game sweep of Phillies

 Wednesday’s 11-6 drubbing and, really, the two-game sweep of the Phillies at Citizen’s Bank Park offered a glimpse into the best strategy for the Mariners.

-With 80 percent of their projected starting rotation on the disabled list and basically the Class AAA Tacoma Rainiers rotation stepping in, the idea of shutouts and low-scoring affairs aren’t plausible.
+With 80 percent of their projected starting rotation on the disabled list and basically the Class AAA Tacoma Rainiers’ rotation stepping in, the idea of shutouts and low-scoring affairs isn’t plausible.

-Nope, the Mariners are going to outhit, outscore and outlast their opponents until the pitching staff gets healthy.
-Meanwhile for the interim starting pitchers, who are now tasked with filling those innings, the goal of six innings and not allowing an overwhelming amount of runs is a fair ask.
+Nope, the Mariners are going to have to outhit, outscore and outlast their opponents until the pitching staff gets healthy.
+Meanwhile, for the interim starting pitchers, who are now tasked with filling those innings, the goal of six innings and not allowing an overwhelming amount of runs is a fair request.

+“That’s kind of the formula for us right now,” manager Scott Servais said.
+“Have our starter keep us in the game, go to the bullpen … and maybe shorten the game a little bit and keep it tight enough where our offense can figure it out.
+It’s worked out well.”

-And given the potential of the offense, it might be the best strategy for the remainder of the season.
-The Mariners improved to 17-17 and are at .500 for the first time this season.
+Considering the potential of the offense, it might be the best strategy for the remainder of the season.
+Seattle scored 21 runs on 32 hits, including 10 extra-base hits in the series.
+The Mariners improved to 17-17 and are at .500 for the first time in 2017.
 They’ve won six of their last seven games.

+“It’s a day at a time,” Servais said.
+“If you start saying, ‘Oh, we’ve got to win seven out of 10,’ it gets too confusing.
+Our guys — tip my hat to them — they have not gotten down even with the early struggles.”

 Seattle settled for a so-so outing from No. 1 starter by default, Yovani Gallardo, and made it stand up by exploding for eight runs over the final three innings to turn a 3-3 tie into a laugher.

-Before the game, Hisashi Iwakuma was placed on the disabled list with shoulder inflammation, joining Felix Hernandez (shoulder bursitis), Drew Smyly (flexor strain), James Paxton (forearm strain).
-That leaves Gallardo, the lone member of the Mariners’ projected 2017 rotation, and on Wednesday he pitched five innings, giving up three runs on four hits with three walks and a strikeout.
+Before the game, Hisashi Iwakuma was placed on the disabled list with shoulder inflammation, joining Felix Hernandez (shoulder bursitis), Drew Smyly (flexor strain) and James Paxton (forearm strain).
+That leaves Gallardo, the lone member of the M‘s projected 2017 rotation, and on Wednesday he pitched five innings, giving up three runs on four hits with three walks and a strikeout.

 Given his elevated status as last remaining starter, it wasn’t a great outing.
 The Mariners gave Gallardo a 3-0 lead on a first-inning sac fly from Kyle Seager and a two-run homer from Robinson Cano in the third off Philly starter Zach Eflin.
 But like he did in a previous start in Cleveland, Gallardo tossed the lead away, giving up a three-run homer to Aaron Altherr in the bottom of the inning.

+“The command wasn’t there,” Gallardo said.
+“I made a bad pitch there.”

-Still, that was the extent of damage allowed in his five innings of work.
-And given how Seattle has been hitting, another lead would be taken.
+Still, that was the extent of damage allowed in his five innings.

-Most of the damage came in the seventh inning against old friend Joaquin Benoit.
+Most of the Mariners’ damage came in the seventh inning against former Mariner Joaquin Benoit.
 Danny Valencia put the Mariners up 4-3 with an RBI double into the corner that allowed Cano to score from second.
-After being warmly received in each of his at-bats and during a video presentation on Tuesday, Carlos Ruiz relived a little of his glory days in the park, hammering a bases-loaded double to left-center that scored all three runners to make it 7-3.
-Seattle scored five runs in the inning, and Benoit exited to a chorus of boos.
+Former Phillie Carlos Ruiz then relived a little of his glory days in the park, hammering a bases-loaded double to left-center that scored all three runners to make it 7-3.

-The Mariners tacked on three more runs in the eighth inning with Valencia belting his fourth homer of the season and Jarrod Dyson adding an RBI triple.
-Of the Mariners’ eight position players that started, all eight had hits in the game.
+“We are just focused on every at-bat and we weren’t chasing their pitches,” said Cano, who had four hits and a base-loaded walk and three RBI in the game.
+“I think if (starting pitchers) can give us five or six innings, we can be pretty good.”

+Though he wasn’t pitching well this season, the absence of Iwakuma is still an issue.
+He was replaced on the roster by right-hander Sam Gaviglio, who had his minor-league contract selected from Class AAA Tacoma.
+To make room for Gaviglio on the 40-man roster, right-hander Evan Marshall, who suffered a severely strained hamstring, was placed on the 60-day disabled list.
+The move with Marshall was expected because he’s expected to be out at least two months if not longer.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.